-This deliverable extracts input information from the defined Use Cases in D2.1.
+This deliverable extracts information from the defined Use Cases in D2.3.
 Based on the defined use cases, the inner modules of the iVPP and the IEPT toolkit are analysed according to an Architecture view model.
 In addition, the role of the iVPP's modules and their interactions amongst themselves and the external system is explicitly defined in this deliverable.
 Finally, based on the UCs the Process or dynamic view of the system is created and represented in detail with the Use of UML diagrams, giving insight to the workflow of IANOS's iVPP internal modules.
-Additionally, the deliverable takes into account the security standards defined in T1.4 Ethics and Cyber Security Management report.
+Additionally, the deliverable considers the security standards defined in Tl.4 Ethics and Cyber Security Management report.